 News & Events

-Interrupting Unconscious Bias to Better Retain and Advance Women Lawyers: March 10 programs in Kansas City to feature Joan Williams
+Interrupting Unconscious Bias to Better Retain and Advance Women Lawyers: March 10 programs in Kansas City to feature Joan Williams - SOLD OUT -

 The Joint Commission on Women in the Profession is excited to sponsor an exciting program on Thursday, March 10,